gouldsonium/the-modding-bungalo/_lists/rovaan/read-me.md

 ## Preamble

-Ghoulified Reality is a modlist for The Elder Scrolls V: Skyrim Special Edition that focuses on completely overhauling the game's visuals and gameplay to create a more challenging and immersive experience.
-A fork of NGVO which is a visual only modlist, Ghoulified use Requiem to enhance the game for a more challenging and strategic experience, from combat to character progression.
-What separates this list from other Requiem lists is Ghoulified uses 3BFTweaks which makes the world more dangerous while still maintaining a sense of fairness and balance.
+Rovaan is a modlist for The Elder Scrolls V: Skyrim Special Edition that focuses on completely overhauling the game's visuals and gameplay to create a more challenging and immersive experience.
+A fork of the NGVO list which is a visual only modlist, Rovaan uses **CONTENT HERE**

 ## System Requirements

 ### Disclaimer

-Owing to the need to clean master files and certain errors with Wabbajack, Ghoulified Reality only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.
+Owing to the need to clean master files and certain errors with Wabbajack, Rovaan only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.

-**Ghoulified Reality REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON**
+**Rovaan REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON**

 ***

 Only, Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
-Your windows version **must be 21H2 or newer** to run both Wabbajack and Ghoulified Reality.
+Your windows version **must be 21H2 or newer** to run both Wabbajack and Rovaan.

 Running the list from Hard Disk Drives or external drives is **STRONGLY ADVISED AGAINST**.
 A lot of content is swapped at game run time and, as a result, fast storage and RAM are needed.

 ### Recommended System Requirements

-Ghoulified Reality requires a mid-tier modern system to run to its fullest potential.
+Rovaan requires a mid-tier modern system to run to its fullest potential.
 The recommended specs given below are based on utilizing the ENB in the list.
 For community shaders, you can subtract a little bit from them.
 Users have reported being able to run on hardware slightly lower than this, however your mileage may vary.

 | Component    | Recommended for 1080p |
 |:--------------:|:-------------:|